RomanLesovoy/map-dapp/README.md

 3. Install dependencies:
    ```
    npm install
+   cd apps/auth-service && npm install
+   cd apps/blocks-service && npm install
    ```

-4. Create a `.env` file in the root directory of the project and add the following environment variables:
+4. Create a `.env` file in the root directory of the project and in each microservice directory and add the following environment variables:
    ```
     CONTRACT_ADDRESS={contract_address}
     ORIGIN={origin}